elislade/QuestradeAPI/README.md

 ## API
 The `API` class can be initilized with or without an authorizer(`AuthProvider`).
-If no authorizor is supplied on initilization, all responses will return fake data that is defined in the FakeResponses folder.
+If no authorizor is supplied on initilization, a default of FakeDataProvider will be used.

 ```
 let api = API(provider: auth)